mlnck/MERNSkeleton/Tutorial.md

 ## 10) Stateless Population from the Server

 To begin, let's query Mongo and pull our plane info that we originally seeded.
 To do so, we need to overwrite the function that we defined in the path _PlaneRide/server/controllers/hanger.controller.js_:

+Start by deleting the original `getAllPlanes` method.
+Then:
 ```
 import Plane from '../models/plane.model';